erickcp15/Beer-Drinkers-Delight/README.md

 # Project2- Beer Drinkers Delight
 The steps we did

--Found a datasource called OpenbreweryDB.org which is an API -From there in a python file Molly pip installed the API and then converted the API to a csv file.
+Found a datasource called OpenbreweryDB.org which is an API

--
+From there in a python file Molly pip installed the API and then converted the API to a csv file.